Silver Endeavour

 Silver Endeavour (formerly Crystal Endeavor) is a cruise ship operated by Silversea Cruises.
 Originally built for Crystal Cruises by MV Werften in Stralsund, Germany, she was laid down in 2018 and completed in June 2021.
 She is the world's largest ice class expedition yacht, bearing a Polar Class rating of PC6.

 Concept and construction

 Following the success of Crystal Esprit, the Crystal Cruises built the world's first purpose-built Polar Class megayacht for the luxury cruise market.
 Her namesake is HMS Endeavour, Captain James Cooks' research ship, which discovered Australia and New Zealand; and the new vessel was designed for global expeditions in the Arctic and Antarctic as well as in tropical conditions.
 The ship included first-of-its-kind features for a cruise line including a U-Boat Worx Cruise Sub 7-300, and a remote-operated vehicle with an underwater camera to feed images back to screens in suites.
-While also being the world's largest ice-class megayacht gaining a PC6 rating.
+While also being the world's largest ice-class cruiseship gaining a PC6 rating.

 On June 26, 2021, she was christened at MV Werften shipyard, by Manuela Schwesig prime minister of Mecklenburg-Vorpommern.